HSG-AIML/HSG-AIML.github.io/remote_sensing.md

 ---
-title: Remote Sensing with Deep Neural Networks
+title: Computer Vision for Remote Sensing
 layout: page
 ---

+# Computer Vision for Remote Sensing

 Remote Sensing satellites generate vast amounts of data over a wide range of the electromagnetic spectrum.
 The analysis of these data and the focused extraction of useful knowledge from them exceeds the capabilities of most